 These are all ways for me to get closer in my searching.
 I find something.
 Like that time on the shore when I was a child and I found a perfect polished turquoise shard of glass among all the brown ones.
 And took it in my hand.
 I search for treasures.

 One way for me to express myself is by taking photographs.
-When I take photographs I reach my inner child, the little girl I once was.
-I’m holding her hand again and I’m looking through her eyes.
 While taking photographs I’m floating, totally present in time.
 Through my camera I can turn an abstract feeling to a concrete picture and it’s like stopping time.

 When light and shadow meet I can see a magical and timeless calm in which the content of life is written.
 In my pictures I’m looking for just that.
 Light and shadow, the beauty of life.